mongodb/docs/source/core/replication.rst

 replica set are :term:`consistent <strict consistency>`, with the last write operation.

-If the :term:`read preference` is set to allow secondary reads, some read operations may return from :term:`secondary` nodes that have not replicated more recent updates or operations.
+If clients configure the :term:`read preference` to permit allow secondary reads, read operations cant return from :term:`secondary` nodes that have not replicated more recent updates or operations.
 In these situations the query results may reflect a previous state.